ghermai/Instagram-report-bot/README.md

 Your own Instagram account is never at risk when using a professional spam report bot instagram service operating externally.
 Elite Solutions Expert delivers refund-backed bans across 60+ digital services on 15+ platforms.
 What Is an Instagram Spam Report Bot?
 An instagram spam report bot is a tool or managed service that automates identifying, documenting, and reporting spam accounts on Instagram.
-It collects target account data, evidences Community Guidelines violations, maps each case to the correct violation category, and submits structured reports through Meta's enforcement channels — getting harmful accounts banned without manual effort.
+It collects target account data, evidences Community Guidelines violations, maps each case to the correct violation category, and submits structured reports through Meta's enforcement channels — getting harmful accounts banned without manual effort

 Table of Contents
 What Is an Instagram Spam Report Bot in 2026?